vflopes/warship/README.md

 ### Testing

-The tests use Docker, so be sure that your user can run `redis:5` image.
+The tests use Docker, so be sure that your user can run `redis:5` and ` docker.elastic.co/elasticsearch/elasticsearch:6.6.0` image.

 ```
 npm test